ttoohey/laravel-filterable/readme.md

 }
 ```

-# Logical combinations with AND, OR, and NOT
+# Logical combinations with AND, OR, NOT, and NOR

 A filter can create more complex queries by structuring the filter into nested queries.